AguilarRaul/AguilarRaul/README.md

 👨🏻‍💻 **What drives me**

-Build cutting-edge solutions utilizing statistical modeling, deep learning and machine learning techniques with a high strategic impact on society and businesses.
+Build cutting-edge solutions utilizing statistical modeling, deep learning, and machine learning techniques with a high strategic impact on society and businesses.

 📚 **What I am doing now**